fsargento629/realista/README.md

 ### Priority

-- Write the Go API.
-A function that collects a random question from an sql database and returns it
+- Change main function to start and API after reading database
-- Refactor the scraper to build sql database
+- Make a simple website that uses the API and prints the result

 ### Near future plans